 Gold: Valuable In So Many Ways

+This is still true today, yet the applications are always expanding.
 Integrated circuits, medical implants, and the coating on an astronaut's helmet.
-These are a few of the uses for gold that were unimagined 50 years ago.
-What new problems will gold solve 50 years from now?
+These are a few of the uses for gold that were unimagined by mankind 50 years ago.
+Based on trends in 2020 and beyond, what new problems will gold solve 50 years from now?

 Here's what remains the same: As it has since that first prehistoric man discovered pretty rocks in a streambed, demand for gold, and its value, will continue to grow.

 Learn more about what makes precious metals valuable from the experts at Gainesville Coins:

 A published writer, Steven's coverage of precious metals goes beyond the daily news to explain how ancillary factors affect the market.

 Steven specializes in market analysis with an emphasis on stocks, corporate bonds, and government debt.